pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 * `Error Response`_

-.. tip:: I suggest always using the *verbose* parameter that way you can see more detailed documentation of any potentail errors.
+.. tip:: I suggest always using the *verbose* parameter for more detailed documentation of any potentail errors.

 .. _POST /gfe: